 In the Varley loop test, we will be requiring a sound cable in addition to the existing cable as in the Murray loop test.
 The figure below shows the circuit diagram to perform the Varley loop tests for earth fault and short-circuit fault.

 Here we will measure the total loop resistance.

-In this test we will fix the ratio arms P and Q and we obtain the balancing of the bridge by adjusting or varying the known resistance S. The battery has a key ‘K. We should obtain the balancing condition of the bridge for both the positions of the key i.e. for the key on stud 1 and stud 2 respectively.
+In this test, we will fix the ratio of arms P and Q and we obtain the balancing of the bridge by adjusting or varying the known resistance S. The battery has a key ‘K. We should obtain the balancing condition of the bridge for both the positions of the key i.e. for the key on stud 1 and stud 2 respectively.

 Under balance condition with the key on stud 1 then for earth fault or short-circuit fault,

 S1 is the value of setting resistance S when the key is in position 1.